odinecse/tunetab/README.md

 # tunetab
 A classy youtube with friends "app".
 Submit videos, chat, skip ones you don't like.

-Uses node.js, socket.io and react with webpack.
+Uses node.js, socket.io and react with babel and webpack.
 Exercise in writing "clean" react code.

 ### install/run
 * `npm install` dependencies